opardo/dlmRStan/README.md

 data("dlmRStan3")
 dataset <- dlmRStan3
 ```
-We have defined the *Awareness* as the dependent variable, and the intercept's presence has been explained, so the formula is
+We have defined the *Awareness* as the dependent variable, and the intercept's presence has been explained, so the formula should be
 ```{r}
 formula <- awareness ~ .
 ```